The Full Life of Cadets

 “A cadet will not lie, cheat, steal, nor tolerate those who do.”
 The Honor Code of Conduct permeates every aspect of cadet life.
 The Corps is the guardian of this Honor Code and helps administer its enforcement.

 Academy and College cadets are engaged in a variety of projects and activities at schools, nursing homes, churches, and food banks where they can contribute to the betterment of the community.

-Our dedicated staff, faculty, and TAC team (Teach, Advise, Counsel/Coach) is on hand to help with the development of each cadet, assisting with interpersonal communication, life skills and personal growth.
+Our dedicated staff, faculty, and TAC team (Teach, Advise, Counsel) is on hand to help with the development of each cadet, assisting with interpersonal communication, life skills and personal growth.

 The best way to really understand what life is like at VFMAC is to speak with current and former cadets.
-Contact us today, and we will connect you with cadets who will share with you their personal experience.
+Contact us today, and we will connect you with cadets who will share their personal experience with you.